 11.30-12.00 Coffee break

-The course draws on a range of texts: Howarth, Discourse, (Open University Press, 2000); Glynos and Howarth, Logics of Critical Explanation in Social and Political Theory (Routledge, 2007); Stavrakakis, Lacan & the Political (Routledge 1999); Laclau, On Populist Reason (Verso, 2005).
-It will also discuss material from recent and forthcoming publications, including Stavrakakis, Yannis, Populism, Anti-Populism and Crisis: The Populist Scandal, Palgrave, forthcoming.
+The course draws on a range of texts: Howarth, Discourse, (Open University Press, 2000); Glynos and Howarth, Logics of Critical Explanation in Social and Political Theory (Routledge, 2007); Stavrakakis, Lacan & the Political (Routledge 1999); Laclau, On Populist Reason (Verso, 2005); Stavrakakis (ed.)
+The Routledge Handbook of Psychoanalytic Political Theory.
+(Routledge, 2020).
+It will also discuss material from recent and forthcoming publications, including Stavrakakis, Yannis, Populist Discourse (Routledge, forthcoming).

 No specialised background knowledge is presupposed in this course but it would be helpful if participants have some familiarity with basic social science theory.
 Participants will be expected to have read the assigned texts for each day’s sessions, and in order to facilitate this process, a course reader will be provided that contains the key readings for each day.